Captaindoggo/Attention_based_CRNN/README.md

 main.py contains training

-homework_kws.ipynb contains all data loading, preprocessing, model training and examples of inference use
+homework_kws.ipynb contains all data loading, preprocessing, model training and examples of inference use (with model trained for 20 epochs)